-Working with the African collection, Susan Cooksey, Curator of African Art chose artists who allude to cultural and historic motifs.
+Working with the African collection, Susan Cooksey, retired Curator of African Art, chose artists who allude to cultural and historic motifs.
 British-Kenyan artist Magdalene Anyango N. Odundo’s ceramic vessels reference Zulu and Mangbetu women’s flared coiffures, and American artist Kehinde Wiley’s re-presentation of a 21st-century couple is modeled after a specific archetypal sculpture from the Dogon people of Mali.

 Bringing together each curator’s vision into one gallery, with juxtapositions of 50+ artworks from around the world, generates new interpretations and dialogues.
-Resonances across cultures, temporal and spatial boundaries, and artistic genres illuminate these artists’ global commonalities and accomplishments.
+Resonances across cultures, temporal and spatial boundaries and artistic genres illuminate these artists’ global commonalities and accomplishments.

 This exhibition is made possible by the UF 150th Anniversary Cultural Plaza Endowment with additional support from the Harn Annual Fund.